 Instead, consider storing your vital data on a portable computer hard drive so you can grab it and go.
 Another option is using online cloud storage and sharing the password with a trusted family member or friend who can access the account in case of an emergency.

 Some banks now offer virtual safe deposit boxes online, to protect documents, photos and videos.

-In addition to having access to key documents, it’s important to have proof of your valuables when filing insurance claims.
+In addition to having access to key documents, when filing insurance claims, it’s important to have proof of your valuables you might not be able to take with you during a disaster.

 Brian Bradley, a personal risk advisor with CBIZ, offers the following recommendation: “For any valuable (i.e. jewelry, fine arts, furs, firearms, silverware or other collectibles), you will want to retain the bill of sale or receipt.
 In adding the item to your scheduled personal property or blanket valuables coverage, you can forward the bill of sale or receipt to your insurance agent.”

 Sending the information to your insurance agent serves two purposes — it allows your agent to get a full description of the item and also lets them keep that documentation in their files.
 Bradley also recommends that you should get large-ticket items appraised every three to five years.

 Tyler Betts, an independent insurance agent with Energy Insurance Agency, recommends shooting a video of every room of your home.
 “Open drawers, storage boxes, etc.,” Betts says.
 “Take pictures of collectibles like firearms, paintings and coins.
 If possible, take pictures of any identifying numbers like serial numbers or lot numbers.”
 Betts then recommends storing the video in a fireproof safe, either off-site or in the cloud.